Four Mini-breaks from Seville

 If you’re after a getaway that offers culture, history and city life but with a side order of white sandy beach, you can’t do better than a weekend in Palma de Mallorca, which is actually a destination I’m hoping to get to in 2013.

 Castles and classical Spanish architecture combine to give Palma elegance, with just a hint of ‘the Riviera’ as yachts glisten and bob in the blue harbour waters.
 The ancient historic centre boasts Arab baths and the Museum of Contemporary Art, showing Miro, Dali and Picasso.
-Palma is a fantastic place to bring the whole family, with accommodation in beautiful 16th century townhouses like the Palau Sa Font to all-inclusive hotels.
+Palma is a fantastic place to bring the whole family.
 Kids will love a day at Aqualand Water Park or Marineland zoo, while adults can try a spot of sailing or windsurfing.

 Alternatively, spend your days languishing on the beautiful Ciudad Jardin beach with its soft white sand, or on Cala Major beach whose waters are clear as crystal.
 At night, as the city lights twinkle, visit the famous Abaco cocktail bar in a former coaching house in the old town.
 There, every Friday at 11.30pm, fresh rose petals fall from a hidden balcony above a magnificent stone fireplace to the sound of classical Spanish music.